martmannupb/AmoebotSim-2.0/Documentation/user_guide/usage/sim.md

 The slider indicates the currently selected round relative to the range of available rounds.
 It can be used to quickly scroll through the history while the simulation is paused.
 If the toggle button to the left of the slider is disabled, the simulation state will only be updated when the slider is released.
-If it is enabled, the state will already be updated while the slider is moved, which makes navigation easier but may be less performant.
+If it is enabled, the state will already be updated while the slider is being moved, which makes navigation easier but may be less performant.
+If the Play button is pressed while a round before the latest round is selected, the simulator will first step through the remaining history before continuing to simulate new rounds.

 The button left of the toggle is the Cut button.
 Pressing it will delete all simulated rounds after the currently selected round, i.e., cut off the end of the history.
 It can be used to restart the simulation (if pressed in round 0) or to replay a part of an algorithm that includes random behavior.